Hopeless Fountain Kingdom: Composition

-The album is noted for swapping the genders of Romeo and Juliet and including same sex relationships.
-The main character is a bisexual female named Luna Aureum (Luna meaning "moon"), and her main love interest is male character Solis Angelus (Solis meaning "sun"), with references to female love interests in the songs "Bad at Love" and "Strangers", featuring Lauren Jauregui who is bisexual herself.
+Thematically, Hopeless Fountain Kingdom is noted for swapping the genders of Romeo and Juliet and including same-sex relationships.
+The main character is a bisexual female named Luna Aureum, and her main love interest is a male character Solis Angelus.
+There are references to female love interests in the songs "Bad at Love" and "Strangers"; the latter features Jauregui, who is also bisexual.